-Time flies.
-Only three months left until year end.
-Time again for our quarterly resume and outlook for the Asia-Pacific stock markets for the remaining period.
-October is known as the month with the highest volatility in the year.
-November and December, on the other hand, are often well performing months due to the tendency of a year-end rally.
-Continue reading “APAC Market Performance – Time To Invest In Fallen Angels?”
+Three months are left until this year ends.
+Time for our quarterly snapshot of Asia-Pacific’s stock markets for the remaining period.
+October is statistically the month with the highest volatility in the year.
+November and December are often two well-performing months due to the tendency for a year-end rally.
+However, many market participants are waiting for a cleansing and final sell-off in this bear market.
+Continue reading “APAC Markets: A Lousy Year so Far”